Springer Opera House: Live theatre performance

 Today, the Springer Opera House hosts performances year-round on two stages.
 Emily Woodruff Hall, the 700-seat main theatre, hosts the popular Mainstage Series which features popular plays and musicals and many of Broadway's most recent releases.
 The McClure Theatre, the Springer's more intimate space, hosts Studio Series productions of non-commercial titles and new works and Springer Children's Theatre shows which showcase top talent from the Springer Theatre Academy.

 Springer Theatre Academy

 The Springer Opera House offers an extensive year-round training program for young actors in what is the largest theatre training program in the southeast.
-The Dorothy W. McClure Springer Theatre Academy is led by professional actors, directors, theatre teachers, and technicians and has an enrollment of over 1000 students per year.
+The Dorothy W. McClure Springer Theatre Academy is led by professional actors, directors, theatre teachers, and technicians and has an enrollment of over 1000 students annually.
 The academy holds classes throughout the school year and offers an eight-week program during the summer.
-The Springer Education Department books special arts-in-education performances for surrounding school districts in Georgia and Alabama that brings over 15,000 public, private and homeschool children into the Springer Opera House's doors; many for the first time.
+The Springer Education Department books special arts-in-education performances for surrounding school districts in Georgia and Alabama that brings over 15,000 public, private, and homeschool children into the Springer Opera House's doors; many for the first time.